dataq-instruments/Arduino_WinDaq/README.md

 4) Restart Arduino IDE
 5) Now you can compile and upload the firmware
 6) To download WinDaq, please click [www.dataq.com](https://www.dataq.com/products/windaq/).
 WinDaq is a proprietary commercial software from DATAQ, and it allows free personal home use only under this Arduino project.
+7) Only the base project is maintain regulary.
+If you have trouble using the other sketches, please compare it with base

 **DI-188 Projects to interface with various sensors and other applications**
 1) 3-axis digital accelerometer LIS3DHTR (See demo screen shot below)